Skip to main content

 Bilal Khan, PhD

-Professor, Department of Biostatistics and Health Data Science, College of Health; Department of Computer Science and Engineering, RCEAS; Director, Health Data Warehouse
+Professor, Department of Biostatistics & Health Data Science, College of Health; Department of Computer Science and Engineering, RCEAS; Director, Health Data Warehouse

 bik221@lehigh.edu